DataDog/integrations-extras/algorithmia/README.md

 ### Metrics

-This integration streams metrics from Algorithmia when an model that has Insights enabled is queried.
+This integration streams metrics from Algorithmia when a model that has Insights enabled is queried.
 Each log entry includes operational metrics and inference-related metrics.

 See [metadata.csv][4] for a list of metrics provided by this integration.